 - Get combined with back-office functions such as accounts receivable, accounts payable, and the ledgers to create invoices and therefore accepts payments.

 Also, Read – Customer Retention Strategies for eCommerce

 In what way to choose the right OMS?

 By carrying it out and discussing it with internal stakeholders, you will be able to clearly understand various features.
 One with absolute requirements as compared to the ones that are only nice to have.
 But slipping on the factor in scalability and future thinking part is not advisable.

 2. Outlining the request for proposal

-This step leads the team to get organized and understanding the technical requirements by both the buyer and the vendor(s), besides system limitations, which may come handy in to use.
+This step leads the team to get organized and understand the technical requirements of both the buyer and the vendor(s), besides system limitations, which may come in handy in use.

 3. Researching the system options